-3 Steps to Hose Safety & Lowering Plant Costs
+3 Steps to Improve Hose Safety & Lower Plant Costs

 Industrial hoses often do not get the attention they deserve.
 Most manufacturing facilities have specifications and policies concerning tubing, fittings, and valves on pressure-containing systems, but hose safety continues to be left out.

 This trend is alarming because hoses do fail for several different reasons.
 For example, they can be improperly routed, or the hose type may not correctly match the application.
 Even with the right setup and material selection, hoses are subject to regular wear over time.
 Like the tires on your car, your hoses will eventually need attention even if they are treated well—regular maintenance is a must.

 It is important that leaks from hoses are taken seriously within your facility.
 Leaks can put plant personnel in unsafe situations, inflate operating costs, contribute to fugitive emissions, and adversely affect the environment.
 Luckily, your team can avoid dangerous situations and downtime while improving plant efficiency by following these four recommendations for industrial hose safety.